bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

 ----------------

 The gateware builder is run from in the gateware subdirectory of your clone of dragonBoot.
-For example, to build the bootloader for the `HeadphoneAmp audio interface <https://github.com/dragonmux/HeadphoneAmp>`_, it is invoked as follows:
+For example, to build the bootloader for the [HeadphoneAmp audio interface](https://github.com/dragonmux/HeadphoneAmp), it is invoked as follows:

 ```{code-block} console